 $9 senior citizens (65+)

 $9 students with valid ID

 Free for Museum members and children under 3

-The Museum's special ticketed events often sell out.
+The Museum's special events often sell out.
 If advance tickets are no longer available, stand-by tickets may become available on a first-come, first-served basis on the day of the program.
-Please visit the individual program page for wait-list instructions.
+Please visit the individual program page for stand-by instructions.

 Children under the age of fourteen must be accompanied by an adult of eighteen years or older.
 To ensure the safety and security of the Museum’s artifacts, strollers, umbrellas, and large bags (including all backpacks) are not permitted in the galleries.
 These items may be checked for free at the admissions desk.
 Gallery admission is free for New York City teachers with valid ID (tickets for screenings are not included).
 Admission is also free for active duty service members in uniform or with proper ID.
-Please note the Museum is also participating in the Blue Star Museums initiative, from May 28 through September 1, 2014.
 Group visits may be arranged by appointment.
 Please click here for information about group visit policies and reservation information.